Comerstar/0cam1/README.md

 <br>

 ### 3.3 - Trivialisation
 What happens when we want to reset a value to its value before any assignments?
-The answer is we can use trivialisation to trivially reset a value to its trivial value.
-The trivialisation function is trivially the empty set, and can be trivially applied to multiple names at once.
-Trivialisation is the one function that does not trivially evaluate names through the dependency chain, instead clearing the exact name of the given integer.
-Due to this, trivialisation trivially cannot accept expressions as arguments, and only accepts direct integers, as trivially shown by the following:
+The answer is we can use trivialisation to trivially reset a name to its trivial value.
+The trivialisation namespace is trivially the empty set.
+Assigning to the trivialisation operator trivially trivialises the name, such as in the following code:
 ```
 1 = 2, 2 = 3, 3 = 4, 5 = 7, 6 = 8, 4 = 9, Made a bit of a mess, and want to clear it up
 1, 2, 3, 4, 5, 6,                         Pre trivialisation
-{} 1 3 5,                                 Trivialisation
+{} = 1 3 5,                               Trivialisation
 1, 2, 3, 4, 5, 6,                         Post trivialisation
 ```
 Trivially returning: